 Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 On June 6, 1943, George was listed on the War Department list of men who were still Missing in Action.
-The family received one last message from the War Department.
-The letter was sent out in July 1943.
+The family received one last message from the War Department sometime in May or June 1943.
 This was the last letter about George that his father saw since he passed away in 1944.
 This was also the last message that they received on his status.

 Dear Mrs. Prueher: